MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/03-plan-for-sharepoint.md

 |:-----|:----------|:--|
 |Exclude specific kinds of files from being uploaded|[EnableODIgnoreListFromGPO](use-group-policy.md#exclude-specific-kinds-of-files-from-being-uploaded)|[EnableODIgnore](deploy-and-configure-on-macos.md#enableodignore)|

-For more information about preventing syncing of certain file types, see [Block syncing of specific file types](block-file-types.md).
+This can also be configured in the SharePoint admin center.
+For more information, see [Block syncing of specific file types](block-file-types.md).

 ### Does you need to sync files in a hybrid environment with SharePoint Server?